 The woman has nothing to show for her so-called investment, and she had to take out a larger mortgage on her house to repay the margin loan.
 The horror wasn’t that she lost her money, although that was bad enough, the horror was that she thought the loan was the investment and had no idea what she had invested in.
 The financial tragedy for this woman is that she now has a bigger mortgage because of her financial misunderstanding.

-The moral of this tale is to understand the financing and investment decisions that you make.
+The moral of this tale is to understand the financing and investment decisions that you make, inside and outside of super.

-Superannuation funds have always been able to buy direct property but the problem for most super funds is that the fund didn’t have sufficient cash to purchase the property outright.
-The ability to indirectly borrow money has opened up the possibility of direct property investment.
+Superannuation funds have always been able to buy property directly, but the problem for most self-managed super funds was that the fund didn’t have sufficient cash to purchase the property outright.
+The ability to indirectly borrow money, since 2007, has opened up the possibility of direct property investment.

 If you do your research and focus on the underlying investment rather than becoming distracted about being involved in the latest ‘hot’ product offering, then gearing and super can be relatively happy marriage.

 Using borrowed money to invest can be a popular way to accelerate wealth accumulation.
-Borrowing to invest is also known as gearing, and involves an individual borrowing money to buy an income-producing asset.
+Borrowing to invest is also known as gearing, and in its simplest form involves an individual (outside of super) borrowing money to buy an income-producing asset.
 The income earned from the geared asset is then used to cover the expenses in purchasing and maintaining the asset, including repaying the loan.
-If the costs of investing, including interest payments, are greater than the income earned on the asset, individual taxpayers can then offset other income with the loss on the geared investment.
+If the costs of investing, including interest payments, are greater than the income earned on the asset, individual taxpayers can then offset other income (for tax purposes) with the loss on the geared investment.

 Borrowing to invest is a higher-risk strategy that relies on the investment returns or tax benefits associated with such a strategy outweighing the interest costs.
-Any loan that you take out still has to be repaid, which means the returns and tax benefits on that geared investment would at least have to deliver the costs of borrowing money to make the strategy worthwhile.
+Any loan that you take out still has to be repaid, which means the returns and tax benefits (over the short or long term) on that geared investment would at least have to deliver the costs of borrowing money to make the strategy worthwhile.

 A major advantage of gearing is the ability to invest in more investments, or in an asset that is worth a greater amount of money, because you have more money to invest.
 Taking such an aggressive approach can increase your investment earnings if the value of your investment portfolio increases.
 A distinct drawback of gearing, however, is that using such a strategy can dramatically increase your losses when the value of the investment portfolio falls.